Aqsa88/Health-Alpha-Phase2/Choose a Good Name.md

-# Choosing a good name for the project  is :
+# Choosing a good name for the project :
 Good name is ine the important taks that should be done when creating a free and open source project The name od the project should be easy , uniqua and at the same time easy to remember The name of the project should give idea about the project